ReGlitched/common_sdk.rpak/README.md

 2. Drag and drop Common_sdk.json onto RePak.exe <b>

-3. When you do this you will see a cmd line for a brief second and there will be 2 files inside of the build folder. <b>
+3. When you do this you will see a cmd prompt for a brief second and there will be 2 files inside of the build folder. <b>

 4. Drag those files into the paks/Win64 Folder in your R5Reloaded directory <b>